khaiowo/Thalindor/Magic System & Energy Sources in Elyndros 1e73e8a5a27e800bb503cbd4f155cba2.md

-# Magic System & Energy Sources in Elyndros
+# Magic System & Energy Sources in Thalindor

 Owner: Phntm Drknss

-### **1. Overview of Magic in Elyndros**
+### **1. Overview of Magic in Thalindor**

-In **Elyndros**, magic is not merely a mystical force but an intrinsic part of the world’s fabric.
+In **Thalindor**, magic is not merely a mystical force but an intrinsic part of the world’s fabric.
 It’s woven into the very core of **nature**, **fate**, and **reality** itself, with various sources and methods of manipulation.
 Magic is both a gift and a dangerous force, governed by laws, rituals, and energies that can be exploited or corrupted.

 ### **Key Principles**